 The second reason so many of Shakespeare’s plays were based abroad was to do with the strong prejudices and expectations that Elizabethan audiences had, particularly around Italy.
 In Shakespeare’s time, if the public saw that a play was set somewhere in Italy and the characters were Italian they immediately sat up and took notice.
 They knew that the action would be extremely violent and there would be extreme passions that would sweep them up emotionally and hold them in that intense world for a couple of hours.
 Because of this Shakespeare uses Italy as a backdrop (at least in part) to 14 of his 37 plays.

 So although it’s a hotly debated topic just how much travel Shakespeare did – and, indeed whether he ever made it to Italy, or any other countries he based his plays – there are at least 3 good reasons as to why so many of Shakespeare’s plays are set outside of the UK:

-1. He could’t get away with writing plays which critisized Kings and rulers in his own country and time.
+1. He couldn’t get away with writing plays that criticized Kings and rulers in his own country and time.